manroc49/network-engineering-portfolio/T2-dynamic-routing/N08-eigrp-load-balancing/README.md

-# N08: EIGRP Load Balancing – Three Links, Two Routers, One Unequal-Cost Path
+# N08: EIGRP Load Balancing
 ## What This Proves

 I can configure EIGRP across three parallel serial links between two routers and use the `variance` command to enable unequal-cost load balancing.
 Traffic is distributed across all three links even when one link has higher bandwidth than the others.